barbazul/1kfa/mod_guide_gm.md

 The last example does something even more strange.
 It talks about a disembodied "camera" and portrays a scene to the *players*, but not to the *characters*.
-This can be a fun style of play in Deckahedron World, but it may not please every group because it "breaks immersion".
+This can be a fun style of play in 1kFA, but it may not please every group because it "breaks immersion".
 If you describe the world like a movie, you're asking players to be audience, not actors.